Course structure

 The first year of the Programme gives you the opportunity to gain training in different techniques and laboratory environments, allowing you to develop your interests and make a more informed choice of PhD project.

-1. Laboratory rotations: You will complete three 12-week laboratory rotations, chosen from the list of over 40 supervisors.
+1. Laboratory rotations: You will complete three 12-week laboratory rotations, chosen from the list of supervisors.
+We will discuss possible choices with you when an offer is made.
 The aims of these rotations are: 1) to gain some experience of working with particular supervisors and in different environments; 2) to learn essential techniques and conduct independent research towards a potential PhD and publications; 3) to broaden your experience of different approaches in neuroscience.
 Each rotation is followed by a written report and oral presentation.

 3. Researcher Development: Sussex Neuroscience is fully committed to professional development of its researchers at every level.
 Students on the Programme attend the weekly Sussex Neuroscience Seminar Series, and will take responsibility for hosting a speaker; you will also be included in lab meetings and journal clubs associated with your rotations.
 All postgraduate students attend Researcher Development workshops to receive training in different key skills such as academic writing papers and delivering presentations; these are run by the Doctoral School in line with the national Vitae Researcher Development Framework.